dsaavedr/sudoku-app/readme.md

 ## TODOs

 -   Finish implementing the game's data logic
-  - Redux
+    -   Redux ✅
-  - Decide data structure
+    -   Decide data structure: one-dimensional array of Points (see [Point class](src/utils/index.tsx)) ✅
     -   Session or more permanent user-side storage?
 -   Source games
     -   Can they be randomly generated?
     -   Difficulty categorizations?
     -   Research algorithm for determining if a board state has a unique solution
+    -   Research algorithm for generating solvable boards with various difficulty levels
+-   Implement TypeScript

 ## Mid-term pipeline

 -   User authentication
 -   Completion time
 -   Fastest time per difficulty